Byron Writers FestivalByron Writers Festival

 Are the writers Australian or international?

 Byron Writers Festival puts particular emphasis on celebrating Australian writers and storytellers, although many of these writers will be of international renown.
-You will find an international guest scattered among the line-up, but our philosophy ensures that Australian writing is of core significance in the program.
+You may find an international guest scattered among the line-up, but our philosophy ensures that Australian writing is of core significance in the program.

-Do I need to be a writer to enjoy the Festival?
+Do I need to be a writer to enjoy the festival?

 No!
 Byron Writers Festival is all about words and ideas, perfect for all readers, writers and thinkers.
 Most attend to listen to contemporary writers, engage with new ideas, meet other curious-minded people and fall in love with new books.